 Tips and Tricks for Glass Engraving

-Laser engraving is a quick and easy way to personalise wine glasses, beer mugs, vases, bottles, or carafes.
+Laser engraving is a quick and easy way to personalize wine glasses, beer mugs, vases, bottles, or carafes.
 Here are some useful tips and hints for glass processing.

 What glass can be laser engraved?

-With a CO2 laser engraving machine, you can laser engrave flat materials such as window glass or mirrors, round workpieces such as wine or champagne glasses, and conical items like bottles.
+With a CO2 laser engraver, you can laser engrave flat materials such as window glass or mirrors, round workpieces such as wine or champagne glasses, and conical items like bottles.

 Cheaper, cast glasses are a good choice because they generally have lower lead content and are more homogeneous structure.
 Expensive, hand-blown glasses or crystal glasses may have stresses in the material that are aggravated by the heat during laser engraving, which may cause the glass to fracture.

-You can also laser process mirror glass with a fiber laser by removing only the reflective layer on the back so that the glass itself is not engraved by the fiber laser, leaving the surface smooth.
+You can also laser process mirror glass with a fiber laser by removing only the reflective layer on the back so that the glass itself is not engraved by the fiber laser, causing the surface to remain smooth.

 The Trotec Speedy flexx has both a CO2 and a fiber laser source.
 Thus, you can easily combine both processing options with a single laser machine.